16 Important Questions to Ask when Buying a Horse

 Whether or not your horse is usually social can be very important, depending on what you are looking for.

-Not only will you want to make sure your horse is good around people, which is a must, but you will also want to know how they do around other horses and animals.
+Not only will you want to make sure your horse is good around people, which is a must, but you also will want to know how they do around other horses and even other animals.
 This can be very important if you own other livestock or even pets like dogs who will be interacting with your horse.

-If they are uncomfortable around other horses, it can be challenging to board them, as there will be other people and horses around all the time.
+If they are not comfortable around other horses, it can be challenging to board them, as there will be other people and horses around all the time.

 You also want to check and see if the horse will be comfortable and cooperative around children.
-This can be important if you intend to have children around and interact with your horse.
+This can be important if you have children, but also if you intend to ever have children around and interacting with your horse.

 14. What Breed Am I Looking For?